The Progressive Corporation (PGR) Review – Making Smarter Decisions

 The Progressive Corporation (PGR) Insider Activity

 A total of 60 insider transactions have happened at The Progressive Corporation (PGR) in the last six months, with sales accounting for 41 and purchases happening 19 times.
-The most recent transaction is an insider sale by Sauerland John P, the company’s VP and Chief Financial Officer.
-SEC filings show that Sauerland John P sold 12,000 shares of the company’s common stock on Mar 18 at a price of $91.40 per share for a total of $1.1 million.
-Following the sale, the insider now owns 0.33 million shares.
+The most recent transaction is an insider sale by Broz Steven, the company’s Chief Information Officer.
+SEC filings show that Broz Steven sold 1,243 shares of the company’s common stock on Apr 05 at a price of $95.90 per share for a total of $0.12 million.
+Following the sale, the insider now owns 32564.0 shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.